Adnuntius/ios_sdk_examples/README.md

 Examples for ios sdk

-## Example 3 - Swift Ad from Config
+## Example 3 - Swift loadAd

-Directly embedding the adn.js into a web view sample Registers AdWebViewStateDelegate to react to missing ad
+A very simple swift example, with a storyboard

 ## WebViewDemo - Objective C Ad From Config

-Directly embedding the adn.js into a web view sample
+Simple Objective-C example of loading an ad

 ## SwiftExample

 A swift example similiar to Example3, but without using a storyboard

+## AdnuntiusTestApp

+A swift example of loading ads into a news feed app

 # License

 This project uses the Apache 2 License.
 Refer to the LICENSE file.